-This degree program prepares you to pursue careers and advanced study in a variety of different fields.
-Some of our alumni work in galleries and arts organizations.
+This degree program provides you with the skills to pursue careers and advanced study in a variety of different fields.
+Many of our alumni work in design firms, galleries and arts organizations.
 Others have enrolled in graduate school to study art history, anthropology, marketing and other disciplines.

-One of the program's key features is that it is interdisciplinary.
-This gives you the flexibility to explore the areas that interest you most.
+One of the program's key features is its interdisciplinarity.
+This gives you the flexibility to explore the areas that correspond to your career goals.

 The curriculum provides a broad overview of material culture and examines images for their visual properties, history and function.
-Classes taught in multiple academic departments, schools and colleges across campus offer different perspectives on:
+Courses are taught by multiple academic departments across campus and provide you different perspectives on:

-Our students frequently complete internships as part of the degree program, gaining valuable work experience and a hands-on opportunity to put learning into practice.
+Our students frequently complete internships as part of the degree program, putting learning into practice while gaining valuable hands-on work experience.

-The Residents Engaged in Academic Living Community brings art majors who live on campus together to enhance academic and social experiences.
-More information about the Art and Design Community is at reslife.unt.edu/.
+A Living-Learning Community brings together art majors who live on campus to enhance academic and social experiences.

-You will have pre-major status upon enrolling at UNT and need to complete the college's core curriculum.
+During your first few semesters, you'll work on completing the college's core curriculum.
 The core curriculum provides a general understanding of art, design and art history.
-After completing the core courses, you will take specific courses in:
+After completing the core requirements, you'll take courses in:

 You'll also be required to complete a minor.
 Marketing, merchandising, entrepreneurship, anthropology or computer education are minors that complement the IADS major.

 The Career Center, Learning Center and professional academic advisors are among the many valuable resources available to you at UNT.
 The Career Center can provide advice about internships, future employment opportunities and getting hands-on experience in your major.
 The Learning Center offers workshops on speed reading, study skills and time management.
 Academic advisors will help you plan your class schedule each semester.

 We encourage you to fulfill the graduation requirements for the distinguished level of achievement under the Texas Foundation, Recommended or Distinguished Achievement high school program or the equivalent.